ct-clmsn/zmq-collectives-rs/README.md

 * ZMQ_COLLECTIVES_ADDRESSES

-ZMQ_COLLECTIVES_NRANKS unsigned integer value indicating how many processes are running.
+ZMQ_COLLECTIVES_NRANKS unsigned integer value indicating how many processes (instances or copies of the program) are running.

 ZMQ_COLLECTIVES_RANK unsigned integer value indicating the process instance this program represents.
 This is